Shockwave Animation in Pure Dart

 _controller = AnimationController( vsync: this, duration: const Duration( milliseconds: _compressDurationMs + _expandDurationMs + _settleDurationMs, ),);

-_controller.addStatusListener((status) { if (status == AnimationStatus.completed) { widget.onAnimationComplete(); }});
+_controller.addStatusListener((status) { if (status == AnimationStatus.completed) { widget.onAnimationComplete(); }});The controller's total duration depends on _waveImpact.

 This means cells less impacted by the wave might have a slightly shorter settling phase.